rprt/rspec-page-regression/README.md

-Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to regression test your web application pages, to make sure the pages look continue to look the way you expect them to look.
+Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to regression test your web application pages, to make sure the pages continue to look the way you expect them to look.

 ## Installation